Top Financial Advisor Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Experience in a sales position
+• - Experience in sales

-• - Previous success in attracting clients
+• - Previous success in sales

 What the interviewer is looking for: